 Problem Set #3 – Solution

+Use the data in the bundle <local path>/Data/Gridded/Grid-Problem-Difference.mcvz or load real-time data grids.
+When using real-time data, do not use the 2009 time, but choose one time or both model runs.

 Create a display showing the difference between the 0Z and 6Z 2D Pressure Reduced to MSL @ msl field for 2009-05-29 00:00:00Z.

-Change the units to millibars and then change the range to match the new units.
+Change the units to millibars and change the range to match the new units.

 Save a JPG image of the difference.
-You may load the grids using real-time data or with the bundle <local path>/Data/Gridded/Grid-Problem-Difference.mcvz.
-If you are using real-time data, do not use the 2009 time, but choose one individual time to use on both model runs.

 Open a new tab and close the globe display tab.

-If you are using real-time data, skip to step 3.
+For real-time data instructions, skip to step 3.
 Otherwise, load the data bundle Grid-Problem-Difference.mcvz.
 In the Open Bundle dialog box select the Replace session option and click OK.

-If you are using real-time data, follow the instructions below.
+Real-time data instructions.
+Skip to step 4 if the data has been loaded via a bundle.

 Remove All Layers and Data Sources.